bstowemasters/AWS-Setup/README.md

  __make sure you do!__

- As once this page is gone, you won't be able to find them again!
+ Once this page is gone, you won't be able to find them again!

 ___